27 June 2025

 FlightSafety International is the world’s premier professional aviation training company and supplier of flight simulators, visual systems and displays to commercial, government and military organizations.
 The company provides training for pilots, technicians and other aviation professionals from 167 countries and independent territories.
 FlightSafety operates the world’s largest fleet of advanced full-flight simulators and award-winning maintenance training at Learning Centers and training locations in the United States, Canada, France and the United Kingdom.

-Qualifications and Requirements:
+Qualifications

 Minimum Education:

-• No specific educational requirement.
+• No specific educational requirement is stated.

 Minimum Experience:

-• If an ATP is not held, the candidate must meet the requirements of 14 CFR part 61.153 and 14 CFR part 61.64 without a Supervised Operating Experience (SOE) limitation.
+• 14 CFR part 61.64 without a Supervised Operating Experience (SOE) limitation.

 • Preferred: A minimum of 2,500 hours of total flight time.